-The estimated time load for participating veterans is 170 minutes per measurement moment.
+The estimated time load for participating veterans with a service dog is 186 minutes per measurement moment.
+The estimated time load for participating veterans in the control group is 141 minutes per measurement moment.
 Veterans participate in a maximum of 6 measurement moments, which take place every six months during three years.

 Aside from the measurement moments, veteran participants will be asked to come to an external location once to participate in an "interaction day".
 This is expected to take one morning or one afternoon.
 Veterans whose service dog will retire during this study will be asked to participate in at least one semi-structured interview that will take around 30 minutes.
-Depending on willingness of subjects to participate, subjects will be asked to participate in a second interview a few months after service dog retirement, that will also take around 30 minutes.
+Depending on willingness of subjects to participate, subjects will be asked to participate in a second interview a few months after service dog retirement, which will also take around 30 minutes.